Skip to main content

 Yes!
 Please see the Agented Pitches tab on the homepage of our website and post your pitch in the age category of your project under that tab.

-If you are an author only, you’ll need a completed manuscript to participate in this event.
+Because you will need to be ready to send your pitch package to any agent or editor that selects your pitch, we ask the following: If you are an author only, you’ll need a completed manuscript to participate in this event.
 If you are an author-illustrator, you’ll need sample chapters and sample art.
-If you are an illustrator only, you do not need a manuscript, but please see the illustration Station for guidelines.
+If you are an illustrator only and don’t have a project, you can pitch a sample of your portfolio in the unagented or agented illustrator sections.

 What happens if my pitch receives a comment?